BritishGeologicalSurvey/tactool/instructions.md

 - _diameter = 10_
 - _scale = 1.0_

-## Analysis Point Settings
+## Analysis Point Metadata and Settings

-Analysis point settings should be selected before an analysis point is created.
+When creating a new analysis point, any current metadata field values and analysis point settings will be applied to that new analysis point.
+Therefore analysis point metadata fields and settings should be selected before an analysis point is created.

 ### Metadata Fields

-To change a metadata field value, _Left Click_ twice on the cell containing the value you would like to modify.
-Once you have inputted your new value, press _Enter_ to confirm the change.
+To change a metadata field, _Left Click_ on the input box of the metadata field you would like to change and type in your value.

 ### Label